c0stra/processor.js/README.md

 # processor.js
-Javascript data processor driven by defined rules
+Javascript data processor driven by defined rules.

+It supports DOM processing as well as JSON object hierarchy processing.